A look into the reasons why dairy is an important part of my children’s diet including four things you might not know about milk.

 Again, I have nothing against almond milk and think it is a great option for those with dairy allergies.
 However, I can’t tell you how many friends and well-meaning moms tell me they buy almond milk because it’s a great source of protein.
 Almonds are a good source of protein.
 Almond milk is mostly carbohydrates.

-3. Milk Offers Many Healthy Benefits: One reason I started my healthy living journey over eight years ago was because I wanted to prevent disease.
-Research suggests that consuming low fat dairy provides many health benefits including lower risk of diabetes, metabolic syndrome, cardiovascular disease and obesity.
+3. Milk Offers Many Healthy Benefits: One reason I started my healthy living journey over eight years ago was that I wanted to prevent disease.
+Research suggests that consuming low-fat dairy provides many health benefits including lower risk of diabetes, metabolic syndrome, cardiovascular disease, and obesity.
 It’s not about skinny jeans, my friends, it’s about doing something today that my body will thank me for tomorrow.

 4. Milk is Real: Whether you’re a long time reader of The Lemon Bowl or this is your first time visiting my website, one thing has remained constant: I am a big believer in eating as many real foods as possible.
 As my girl Jillian taught me years ago when I first read Master Your Metabolism, if it doesn’t come from the ground or have a mother, I don’t want to eat it.
 Milk is one of the original farm-to-table foods produced by farm families in your local area.
 Aside from pasteurization, a simple heat-treated process that ensures the milk you buy is safe to drink, little happens to milk from the farm to your glass.
 As a mom of two growing boys, I feel good about serving them milk.

 At the end of the day, we all have choices to make when it comes to feeding our families.
 Choices are a good thing but with that can come a lot of confusion.
 My goal is to simply help you make those choices based on facts and scientific research, not on trends.
 I hope you’ve found this post helpful and I look forward to sharing more in the months to come.

 Your straw is waiting.